 Drennen sued Exxon on a variety of theories.
 Exxon won following a jury trial.
 Drennen appealed arguing that the "detrimental activity" clause of the Incentive Program was tantamount to a noncompete that was unenforceable under Texas law.
 The Court of Appeals reasoned that under Texas law, "covenants that place limits on former employees' professional mobility are restraints of trade and are governed by the Covenants Not to Compete Act."
-Id. at 295.
-According to the Court of Appeals, the Act applies regardless of whether the agreement at issue expressly prohibits an employee from competing or subjects the employee to severe economic penalty if he engages in competition.
+According to the Court of Appeals, because the "detrimental-activity" provision subjected Drennen to a severe economic penalty if he competed (i.e., a forfeiture of over six million dollars), the Covenants Not to Compete Act applied.
+It was undisputed that the Incentive Program lacked limitations as to time, geographical area and scope of activity to be restrained, and therefore was held not to be enforceable under the Covenants Not to Compete Act.
 Id.
-Because the "detrimental-activity" provision subjected Drennen to a severe economic penalty if he competed (i.e., a forfeiture of over six million dollars), the Act applied.
-It was undisputed that the Incentive Program lacked limitations as to time, geographical area and scope of activity to be restrained, and therefore was not enforceable under Texas law.
-Id.
-The Texas Supreme Court, however, granted review of this case in 2013.